 Progression

-- increasing load
+- increasing the load

-- reducing rest
+- reducing the rest

-- increasing carry distance
+- increasing the carry distance

-- improving transition speed
+- improving your transition speed

 Frequency

 Strongman circuits are demanding.
+Most athletes do well with:

 - 2 to 4 sessions per week